-Microsoft has integrated SkyDrive deeply into the Windows 8.1 operating system.
-This allows us to sync files between your system and cloud server.
-SkyDrive feature comes to the rescue when your system fails and you need to access your important documents urgently.
-In such a case if you have synced your files with SkyDrive; you can access them from anywhere on web.
+Microsoft has integrated OneDrive deeply into the Windows 11/10 operating systems.
+This allows us to sync files between your system and the cloud server.
+OneDrive feature comes to the rescue when your system fails and you need to access your important documents urgently.
+In such a case if you have synced your files with OneDrive; you can access them from anywhere on the web.

-Today, I came across the synchronization issue with my SkyDrive folder inside File Explorer.
-Actually, the SkyDrive option in the left pane of Explorer window was showing yellow exclamation mark error icon on the SkyDrive entry.
+Today, I came across the synchronization issue with my OneDrive folder inside File Explorer.
+Actually, the OneDrive option in the left pane of Explorer window was showing a yellow exclamation mark error icon on the OneDrive entry.
 Here is the screenshot of the scenario:

-However, when I was seeing this error icon, I was still able to synchronize my files but it looks like a single or some files didn’t synchronized from the huge bunch of files.
+However, when I was seeing this error icon, I was still able to synchronize my files but it looks like a single or some files didn’t synchronize from the huge bunch of files.
 That’s why I was getting the warning mark.
-I tried the resynchronization of all the applicable files but unfortunately it didn’t helped me.
-So finally I tried following steps in order to resolve this problem:
+I tried the resynchronization of all the applicable files but unfortunately, it didn’t help me.
+So finally I tried the following steps in order to resolve this problem:

-1. First of all, close the SkyDrive app and File Explorer from the Task Manager (pressing CTRL + SHIFT + ESC reveals this).
+1. First of all, close the SkyDrive app and File Expiorer from the Task Manager (pressing CTRL + SHIFT + ESC reveals this).

 3. In the Settings window so opened, select all the items and Delete them.